 \section{Fell bundles over groupoids}

 Fell bundles over groups are studied, for instance, in~\cite{Exel:Partial_dynamical}.
 We are going to describe their analogues over étale groupoids through inverse semigroup actions.
-Then we carry over our definitions and results for inverse semigroup actions to the realm of Fell bundles over étale groupoids. \emph{Throughout this section, let~\(X\) be a locally compact Hausdorff space and let~\(H\) be an étale groupoid with unit space~\(X\), and let \(S\subseteq \Bis(H)\) be a unital, wide inverse subsemigroup of bisections of~\(H\).}
+Then we carry over our definitions and results for inverse semigroup actions to the realm of Fell bundles over étale groupoids. \emph{Throughout this section, \(X\) is a locally compact Hausdorff space, \(H\) is an étale groupoid with unit space~\(X\), and \(S\subseteq \Bis(H)\) is a unital, wide inverse subsemigroup of bisections of~\(H\).}